Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Many low-hanging fruits have already been harvested by using pure RPA – repetitive, rule-based processes with high volumes and big time-saving potential.
 Future automation will need to incorporate all aspects of the broad automation spectrum from background workflow automation to ML and human-machine handovers to automate the more complex processes which are still out there.
 To get a clearer picture of the effects and impact of these trends, let’s look at the two main directions emerging from them:

-The intelligent automation platforms aim for a broad usage by business users – they achieve that goal by handing them an array of pre-built modules, drag-and-drop functionality, and simplified UIs for building quick automations.
+The intelligent automation platforms aim for a broad usage by business users – they achieve that goal by handing users an array of pre-built modules, drag-and-drop functionality, and simplified UIs for building quick automations.
 Furthermore, this user-centered, bottom-up automation approach is not limited to pure RPA – the modularization of algorithms, background-connectors, analytics, and human-machine interaction acts as a catalyst for a variety of possible use cases.

 This user-driven, decentral “spot automation” approach enables business users to leverage automation in a very quick and lean way without requiring approval or adhering to development standards subsequently slowing down the automation wave.

 These “competence teams” drive innovation from within the automation CoE and act as enablers to the business.
-Apart from automating high-value end-to-end processes with different technologies from the intelligent automation platform’s software stack, they also train and consult business users in using the software according to their needs.
+Apart from automating high-value end-to-end processes with different technologies from the intelligent automation platform’s software stack, they also train and consult business users to leverage the software according to their needs.
 They are also capable of providing new modules and packages to the business users (e.g., customizable modules or activities for sales forecasting or email classification).

 End-to-end automation within an intelligent automation platform also bears great process insights and transparency.
-Consequently, this holistic automation approach produces new input and data for process mining tools, which can be then be leveraged for continuous improvement initiatives and process optimization, completing the future automation circle.
+Consequently, this holistic automation approach produces new input and data for process mining tools, which can then be leveraged for continuous improvement initiatives and process optimization, completing the future automation circle.

 Undoubtedly, there will be tension between the bottom-up, “democratic” approach and the top-down, “aristocratic” approach to automation as outlined in the previous paragraphs.
 Imagine, for example, a business unit that has automated parts of an inefficient process already, and then a top-down-decision to automate the process end to end is made.
 Even if a single “spot automation” is not business critical, the mass of small automations the team has implemented over time can cause disruptions if suddenly changed by an unaligned, badly communicated top-down decision in favor of end-to-end automation.